1977 - 1982

 ‘Cindy Sherman.
 1977 – 1982’ is on view now through 8 January 2023 at Hauser & Wirth Downtown Los Angeles.

-Born in 1954 in Glen Ridge, New Jersey, Cindy Sherman lives and works in New York NY.
+Cindy Sherman was born in 1954 in Glen Ridge, New Jersey; she lives and works in New York.
 Her ground-breaking photographs have interrogated themes around representation and identity in contemporary media for over four decades.
-Coming to prominence in the late 1970s with the Pictures Generation group alongside artists such as...
+Sherman first turned her attention to photography at Buffalo State College, where she studied art...